To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 |Cover is machine washable|

-With plenty of mesh windows, your dog will have more than enough ventilation and a great view.
-The front panel has a zippered mesh layer and a clear vinyl layer you can use to protect your pup from wind and rain.
-The top is also zippered, giving you the option of protecting your dog from sun or inclement weather exposure or letting your pup ride with the breeze in her face.
-It also has three spacious storage pockets.
+With plenty of mesh windows so, your dog will have more than enough ventilation and a great view.
+The front panel has a zippered weather and bug shield screen to protect them from the elements.
+The top is also zippered, giving you the option of protecting your dog from the sun or inclement weather exposure or letting your pup ride with the breeze in her face.
+It also has a folding frame for compact storage when not in use.

 |Excellent for large dogs and those with joint problems (low-to-the-ground entrance)||On the pricey side for a dog trailer|